vuejs/vue-animated-list/README.md

 1. The animation is done using the CSS `transform` property.
 So make sure when `.item-move` is applied its `transform` property is transition-enabled.

 2. Move animations can only work on elements, so it doesn't work for `<template v-for>` and fragment instance components.

+## How Does It Work?

+This is inspired by [this great post by Joshua Comeau](https://medium.com/@joshuawcomeau/animating-the-unanimatable-1346a5aab3cd#.sen3tgomb), which is in turn based on the [FLIP technique by Paul Lewis](https://aerotwist.com/blog/flip-your-animations/).
+So read those if you are interested in the technical details!